Portfolio Audit Score

 Run the audit

 Ten signals.
 Three scores.
-A direct read on whether the current setup is still holding up.
+A direct read on whether your setup is still readable without asking for broker credentials.

 Portfolio Audit Input